pelinbalci/aws_ml_foundations/aws_deep_composer/README.md

 Generative AI enables computers to learn the underlying pattern of a given problem and use this knowledge to generate new content from input (such as images, music, and text).

+### How Computers understands music?

+Pitch is a tone that is assigned a relative position on a musical scale.
+Each note is assigned a numeric value.
+(41- 72)

+Velocity encodes how hard a single note is pressed.
+Pressing the key faster results in a higher value for the velocity, which creates a louder sound.
+(1-127)

+Tempo describes how fast music is played.
+Music typically follows a certain beat or meter, which drives the rhythm of the notes played.

+The MIDI is file format: includes; tempo, velocity, pitch, instruments.

 ### Types of Generative AI in AWS DeepCpomposer:
 There are two types of Generative AI networks in AWS deepComposer: U-Net and MuseGAN.